aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-1-release-notes/_index.md

 There are 75 improvements and fixes in this regular monthly release.
 The most notable are:

 - Significantly improved performance and quality of emulation of raster operations with metafiles.
-- Implemented an abbility to work with shading theme colors.
+- Implemented an ability to work with shading theme colors.
 - Added the ability to generate TOC (table of contents) for AZW3 documents.
 - Provided the way to control how the list items are exported to the Markdown format.
 - Added support of R-squared coefficient in DML charts trendline labels when rendering.